daviur/voombot_simulator/README.md

 ### VoomBotSimulator

 The main core class of the simulator is the VoomBotSimulator class.
-This class allows to add VoomBots to the simulation, receive the commands destinened to the bots, and enforces the room dimensions.
+This class allows to add VoomBots to the simulation, receive the commands destined to the bots, and enforces the room dimensions.

-#### Assumtions
+#### Assumptions

 * The VoomBots do not collide with each other.
+* Following Agent-based simulation techniques, collision detection (physics rules) of VoomBots (agents) with the walls (environment) is enforced by the VoomBotSimultator class.
+* Controlling the VoomBots should be done using the VoomBotSimulator class to avoid breaking collision rules.

 ### VoomBot

 This class represents a VoomBot.
-A VoomBot can turn left, right, move one step forward, and revert a previuos step.
+A VoomBot can turn left, right, move one step forward, and revert a previous step.

 ### CardinalPoint

-This Enum clas represents the cardinal points (N, S, E, O).
+This Enum class represents the cardinal points (N, S, E, O).
 This class is a singleton.
 It is supposed to be used through the class variables North, East, South, West.

+The clockwise and counter_clockwise class methods can be used to get the next CardinalPoint given the order depicted in the next diagram:

         clockwise →
             N